Categories Oral Health

-Cariogenic Diets
+Cariogenic Foods

 Sugary Foods and Drinks: Foods high in sucrose, glucose, or fructose, such as candies, cakes, and soft drinks, are highly cariogenic.